- Last Updated Date:

 There is no nationwide advisory in effect for Albania.
 Exercise normal security precautions.

-Regional Advisory for the district of Tropojë and the city of Bajram Curri
+Regional Advisory for Tropojë District and the cities of Bajram Curri and Lazarat

-Foreign Affairs, Trade and Development Canada advises against non-essential travel to the district of Tropojë and the city of Bajram Curri due to limited police assistance and protection.
+Foreign Affairs, Trade and Development Canada advises against non-essential travel to Tropojë District and Bajram Curri, where limited police assistance and protection are offered, as well as to Lazarat, where Albanian state police and armed marijuana growers have recently engaged in violent altercations.
 Consult the Security tab for more information.

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice.
 In the event of a crisis situation that requires evacuation, the Government of Canada’s policy is to provide safe transportation to the closest safe location.
 The Government of Canada will assist you in leaving a country or a region as a last resort, when all means of commercial or personal transportation have been exhausted.
 This service is provided on a cost-recovery basis.
 Onward travel is at your personal expense.
 Situations vary from one location to another, and there may be constraints on government resources that will limit the ability of the Government of Canada to provide assistance, particularly in countries or regions where the potential for violent conflict or political instability is high.

-When visiting hill towns in this region, you should exercise caution and heed warning signs about unexploded landmines and ordnance from the Kosovo war of 1999.
+When visiting hill towns along Albania’s northeastern border with Kosovo, you should exercise caution and heed warning signs about unexploded landmines and ordnance from the Kosovo war of 1999.
 Demining operations are ongoing.
-This is especially important to note if you are hiking in that area.
+This is especially important to note if you are hiking in the area.

 Public security is usually good, particularly in Tirana.
 Petty crime (pickpocketing, mugging and bag snatching) occurs, particularly on public transportation.